ICP-hub/icp-cli/README.md

-# Node.js Project for Agent and Canister Creation setup the without dfx
+# Node.js project for canisters creation and deployment.

 ## Introduction